Profiler781/IWinPaladin/README.md

 Mandatory Mods:
 * [SuperWoW](https://github.com/balakethelock/SuperWoW/), A mod made for fixing client bugs and expanding the lua-based API used by user interface addons.
 Used for debuff tracking.

-Optionnal Mods:
 * [Nampower](https://github.com/pepopo978/nampower/), A mod made to dramatically increase cast efficiency on the 1.12.1 client.
 Used for range checks.

-You need one of the following addons:
+You need one of the following addons, used for debuff tracking:
+* [SuperCleveRoidMacros](https://github.com/jrc13245/SuperCleveRoidMacros/), Recommanded, Advanced macro conditions and syntax.
-* [pfUI](https://shagu.org/pfUI/), A full UI replacement.
+* [pfUI](https://github.com/shagu/pfUI/), A full UI replacement.
-* [ShaguTweaks](https://shagu.org/ShaguTweaks/), A non-intrusive quality of life addon.
+* [ShaguTweaks](https://github.com/shagu/ShaguTweaks/), A non-intrusive quality of life addon.

 Optionnal Addons:
 * [PallyPowerTW](https://github.com/ivanovlk/PallyPowerTW/), An addon for paladin blessings, auras and judgements assignements.